nordmanndev/ubuntu-server-setup/README.md

 # Bash setup script for Ubuntu servers

-> This is a fork of <https://github.com/jasonheecs/ubuntu-server-setup> with additional customization
+> This is a fork of <https://github.com/jasonheecs/ubuntu-server-setup> with additional customization especially targetted towards AWS AMIs
 >
 >
 > - setup Hostname